bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/01-file-loader.md

 ```

 ???
-Next we need to setup a `module.loaders` array in the webpack config file.
+Next we need to setup a `module.rules` array in the webpack config file.

 We define a `test` that is a regular expression matching the filename, in this case
 we want to match files ending with `.jpg` or `.png`, and then we tell webpack which